mattfrazee/jsql/README.md

 Parameters: `Object` Returns: `Array`

-Temporarily appends an item at the end of the JSON array.
+Temporarily appends an item to the JSON array.

 **Example:**